Nasar165/MCS_CORE_SYSTEM/README.md

 Xeroxcore system intends to resolve a business requirement concerning a framework fitted to handling single databases.
 The core system comes with pre-built-in tools to speed up your development.
-The system is well suited for an organisation that needs to work fast and security with focus on generating value to their clients.
+The system is well suited for an organization that needs to work fast and security with focus on generating value to their clients.

 <!--ts-->